Cogry: History

 Cogry was originally a mill village built and owned by the McMeekin family during the mid 19th century, who also owned Cogry Mill.
 But it declined in the 1950s with the closure of the mill, The mill has since been purchased in 2019 by a property developer but the site currently lies dormant.
 In recent years the village has been revitalised by housing development.
 As the two settlements are so close they are often treated as one.

-2001 Census
+Demographics

-Cogry/Kilbride is classified as a Village by the NI Statistics and Research Agency (NISRA) (i.e. with population between 1,000 and 2,250 people).
-On Census day (29 April 2001) there were 1,195 people living in Cogry/Kilbride.
+Cogry/Kilbride is classified as a "village" by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population between 1,000 and 2,250 people).
+On census day in 2001 (29 April 2001), there were 1,195 people living in Cogry/Kilbride.
 Of these: